minhhn999/nd0191-c2-React-Redux-project-starter/README.md

 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

+## Project structure:
+1. actions: contains all actions of redux
+2. assets: contains background and employee poll image
+3. components: contains all components used in project
+4. middleware: declare middleware using with redux
+5. reducers: contains all reducers of redux
+6. utils: contains all util functions: api, helpers, mock for unit test

+## How to run project:
+After pull project, run it with terminal by following commands
+1) npm install
+2) npm start